IITDBGroup/CS116/_labs/lab8.md

 > To iterate over all the elements in the tree use one of the traversal methods discussed in class.
 {: .notice--warning}

+### Testcase

-As a test case write a main method that create the following tree of `Person` objects, searches through the elements of the tree using the `iterator()` method of the `Tree` class and prints every Person whose name starts with a `B`, and finally serializes the tree using the `Stringifier` class implemented in the previous task.
+As a class `Person` that stores a name (`String`) and then use this class to write a JUnit test case that create the following tree of `Person` objects, searches through the elements of the tree using the `iterator()` method of the `Tree` class and creates a list of the name of every Person whose name starts with a `B` and compares this result against an expected list.
+Also write a test case in this JUnit test that serializes the tree using the `Stringifier` class implemented in the previous task and compares against the expected outcome.

 {% digraph %}
 node [style="rounded,filled", fillcolor="lightcyan1"];